ConvertKit/convertkit-woocommerce/readme.txt

 embedding email capture forms anywhere.
 This plugin makes it a little bit easier for those of us using WordPress blogs, by automatically appending a lead capture form to any post or page.

-If you choose a default form on the settings page, that form will be embedded at the bottom of every post or page (in single view only) across your site.
-If you wish to turn off form embedding or select a different form for an individual post or page, you can do so within the ConvertKit meta box on the editing form.

-Finally, you can insert the default form into the middle of post or page content by using the `[convertkit]` shortcode.

 == Installation ==

 1. Upload `woocommerce-convertkit` to the `/wp-content/plugins/` directory